vacp2p/roadmap/content/qa/ift/projects-qa-strategy-2024q4.md

 ## Description
 Document existing QA strategy for IFT projects.

-Create a knowledge base containing the QA strategy for all projects under the IFT umbrella.<br/>
+Create a knowledge base containing the QA strategy for all projects under the IFT umbrella.
 For each project, we will document the existing tests, coverage, how and when they are run, any identified gaps, and recommendations for improvement.

 **Alignment with VAC Narratives:**
 - By documenting and evaluating the QA strategy of each IFT project, VAC QA strengthens the overall efficiency and collaboration within the IFT ecosystem.
-- This initiative will ensure that projects are aligned with the best practices, identify areas for improvement, and foster knowledge sharing across teams.
+- This initiative will ensure that projects are aligned with best practices, identify areas for improvement, and foster knowledge sharing across teams.
 - It contributes to maintaining a high standard for both internal and external contributions by helping keep projects well-tested and reliable.

 ## Task List